kitschpatrol/mdat/packages/mdat/readme.md

   Goes way back.

 - David Wells' [Markdown Magic](https://github.com/DavidWells/markdown-magic)\
-  I somehow missed the existence of this one until after building out `mdat`.
+  I somehow missed the existence of this one until after building out MDAT.
 It's very similar conceptually, and has a nice ecosystem of plugins.

 - Titus Wormer's [mdast-zone](https://github.com/syntax-tree/mdast-zone)\
   Allows comments to be used as ranges or markers in Markdown files.
-Similar tree parsing and walking strategy to `mdat`.
+Similar tree parsing and walking strategy to MDAT.
 Mdast-zone uses different syntax for arguments, and requires both opening and closing tags to be present for expansion to occur.

 - lillallol's [md-in-place](https://www.npmjs.com/package/md-in-place)